iyadadalan/CA-XSS_CSRF/README.md

 # Project Security Enhancements

 This document outlines the security enhancements implemented in the project to comply with the best practices for web application security.
+The requirements are for this assignment are:

+1. Your web application must comply to same origin policy with content security policy (CSP) implementation.
+2. Implement XSS defense for your web application.
+Please refer to your handout on XSS Defense.
+3. Implement Better CSRF defenses for your web application.
+Refer to your handout on CSRF defenses.

 ## Content Security Policy (CSP)